customerio/fairway/README.markdown

       # has a channel matching "invite_*"
     end

-## Sidekiq
+## Fairway and Sidekiq

-We don't want to create a new project for handling the processing of queued messages/jobs.
-For that reason, we've integrated fairway with Sidekiq.
+Fairway isn't meant to be a robust system for processing queued messages/jobs.
+To more reliably process queued messages, we've integrated with [Sidekiq](http://sidekiq.org/).

     require 'fairway/sidekiq'